Can I Lose My Home Because of Unpaid Property Taxes?

 If you stop paying property taxes, a sale of your property might follow.

-If an escrow account isn't set up, the homeowner is supposed to pay the property taxes separately from the mortgage.
-But homeowners sometimes don't pay their property taxes when faced with economic difficulties.
-What happens when a homeowner becomes delinquent on property taxes?
-Read on to find out.
+If an escrow account isn't set up, the homeowner is supposed to pay the property taxes separate from the mortgage.
+But if the homeowner doesn't pay these taxes, the delinquent amount becomes a lien on the property.

 What Happens When Property Taxes Are Delinquent?

-How to Save a Home if Property Taxes are Delinquent
+How to Save Your Home If the Property Taxes are Delinquent

-There are several ways to prevent the tax sale of a property other than just paying off the full amount of the delinquent taxes.
-It's usually possible to:
+Several ways are available for preventing the tax sale of a property other than just paying off the full amount of the delinquent taxes.
+It might be possible to object to the assessment, seek an abatement, deferral, or compromise, negotiate the tax bill, or redeem the property.

 Object to the Assessments

 State and local law usually provide a procedure for a homeowner to challenge the amount of a tax assessment and reduce the tax liability.
-There are mainly two grounds to contest an assessment.
+The two main grounds for contesting an assessment are:

-• First, the taxpayer can assert that the assessment exceeds the property's taxable value, meaning its value has been assessed incorrectly.
+• The taxpayer can assert that the assessment exceeds the property's taxable value, meaning its value has been assessed incorrectly.

-• Second, the taxpayer can argue that the property has been disproportionately assessed, meaning that the assessment is higher than assessments of comparable properties in the area.
+• The taxpayer can argue that the property has been disproportionately assessed, meaning that the assessment is higher than assessments of comparable properties in the area.

 Seek Abatement, a Deferral, or a Compromise

 After a tax sale happens, the homeowner might be able to redeem the property.
-"Redemption" is the right of the property owner to reclaim the property by paying the entire sale price, plus certain additional costs and interest, after the sale so long as it is within the period allowed by statute.
+"Redemption" is the right of the property owner to reclaim the property by paying the entire sale price, plus certain additional costs and interest, after the sale so long as it is within the period that state law allows.

 Generally, the purchaser at the tax sale acquires its interest in the property subject to redemption by the former owner.
-If the taxpayer does not redeem within the prescribed period, the purchaser acquires clear title to the property.
+If the taxpayer doesn't redeem within the prescribed period, the purchaser acquires clear title to the property.

 What If the Property Has a Mortgage?